localstack/docs/content/en/user-guide/aws/rds/index.md

 For MSSQL engine, the database server started in a new docker container using the `latest` image.

-Snapshots are currently not supported for MSSQL.
+DB Snapshots are currently not supported for MSSQL.

 ## End-to-end example (Postgres)